In this blog post, I’ll share some of my perspectives regarding IT strategy.

-The process varies as much as there are different organisations and different leaders.
-However, the headlines flow somewhat follows the plan below.
+The process varies as much as there are different organizations and different leaders.
+However, the headlines’ flow somewhat follows the plan below.

 STEP 0: CLARIFY VALUE AND OBJECTIVES

-Although this is just one line, it is important for the success of the strategy to be quite concrete regarding this, e.g. supported by defining metrics for success.
+Although this is just one line, it is important for the success of the strategy to be quite concrete regarding this, for example, supported by defining metrics for success.